|

 the Council of Ministers of the Republic of Uzbekistan.

-chaired by Musa Yerniyazov, which reviewed the social and economic development in 2006.
+chaired by Musa Erniyazov, which reviewed the social and economic development in 2006.
 Growth in the production output of Karakalpakstan

 was reported to be 6.3% higher than in 2005, implying a stagnant economy given the overall inflation rate of 6.8% for the year.
 Only 2.5% of

 the total 554 billion Uzbek soum output was generated by joint ventures.
-Yerniyazov criticised a number of local companies for
+Erniyazov criticized a number of local companies for

-their slow pace of modernisation and lack of foreign investment.
+their slow pace of modernization and lack of foreign investment.

 Karakalpakstan is divided up into 15 administrative districts, known as tumans, and 12 cities.
 These are headed by